sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/rendering/converting-to-fixed-page-format/learn-features-of-conversion-to-pdf-a/_index.md

 ## Which PDF Standard Aspose.Words Supports

-Aspose.Words now allows users to work with PDF/A-1, PDF/A-2 and PDF/A-4 formats, as well as PDF/UA-1:
+Aspose.Words now allows users to work with PDF/A-1, PDF/A-2, PDF/A-3, and PDF/A-4 formats, as well as PDF/UA-1 and PDF/UA-2:

 - PDF/A-1 has serious limitations such as transparency and some compression options are prohibited
 - PDF/A-2 eliminates some of the limitations of PDF/A-1, such as support of transparency and layer effects or embedding of OpenType fonts
+- PDF/A-3 allows embedding of attachments into a PDF document and enables richer document workflows, such as archiving of associated source data alongside visual content
 - PDF/A-4 assumes revised conformance levels: regular PDF/A-4 conformance is equivalent to previous versions' level U conformance, and the level A conformance is removed
 - PDF/UA-1 content should be tagged and standardized according to ISO 32000-1: 2008
+- PDF/UA-2 improves accessibility support with enhanced tagging structures, better support for modern PDF features, and alignment with WCAG guidelines

 PDF/A is an ISO-standardized version of PDF intended for use in archiving and long-term storage of electronic documents.
 At the same time, PDF/UA is another ISO standardized version of PDF designed to ensure accessibility for people with disabilities who use assistive technology.
-To specify the level of compliance with PDF standards, use the [PdfSaveOptions.compliance](https://reference.aspose.com/words/python-net/aspose.words.saving/pdfsaveoptions/compliance/) property.
+To specify the level of compliance with PDF standards, use the [PdfSaveOptions.compliance](https://reference.aspose.com/words/nodejs-net/aspose.words.saving/pdfsaveoptions/compliance/) property.
 Due to storage conditions, PDF/A document must embed all fonts and disable encryption, while PDF/UA must only embed all fonts.

 In this section, we will take a closer look at working with PDF/A or PDF/UA-1 documents.